-- Front Westlake Terrace with new buildings incorporating active uses, frequent entrances and direct connections through pedestrianfriendly spaces to the existing mall. - Extend Autopark Avenue and Motor City Drive through the site to create compact blocks that expand the existing street grid. - Create open spaces lined with active uses that front Westlake Terrace. - Establish new development with an architecturally significant corner at the intersection of Westlake Terrace and Motor City Drive. - Link new development to the transit station through strong pedestrian connections. - Coordinate the frontage along Westlake Terrace to incorporate the design for the future bus rapid transit station and recommendations from the countywide Bicycle Master Plan.
+- Front Westlake Terrace with new buildings incorporating active uses, frequent entrances and direct connections through pedestrianfriendly spaces to the existing mall. - Provide access to the site from Autopark Avenue and Motor City Drive and create compact blocks that increase local connectivity. - Create open spaces lined with active uses that front Westlake Terrace. - Establish new development with an architecturally significant corner at the intersection of Westlake Terrace and Motor City Drive. - Link new development to the transit station through strong pedestrian connections. - Coordinate the frontage along Westlake Terrace to incorporate the design for the future bus rapid transit station and recommendations from the countywide Bicycle Master Plan.

-Figure 3.33: Illustrative Concept Drawing of Westfield Montgomery Mall
+Figure 3.33: Illustrative Concept Drawing of Westfield Montgomery Mall, Westlake Crossing and Gas Station Site

 Note: Diagrams are for illustrative purposes only.
-Actual site and building design will be evaluated during the regulatory review process
+Actual site, building design and location of open spaces will be evaluated during the regulatory review process

 Note: Diagrams are for illustrative purposes only.
-Actual site and building design will be evaluated during the regulatory review process
+Actual site, building design and location of open spaces will be evaluated during the regulatory review process Note: Future development on these sites will need to account for ground lease agreements and property ownership of various parcels at that time